 Vietnam Historical Trip, Day 8: Da Nang to Hanoi

 Barely 2 days in the city, minus a day trip to Ha Long Bay, so we headed to Ba Dinh Square.
-That's when we know that the Ho Chi Minh city is named after the Vietnamese Revolutionary leader & President that died in 1969.
+That's when we know that Ho Chi Minh City is named after the Vietnamese revolutionary leader & president that died in 1969.
 A mausoleum has been erected as his resting place.
-Then we continued to walk to the One Pillar Pagoda, which also known as Perfume Temple, breeze stopped for photo shots.
+Then we continued to walk to the One Pillar Pagoda, which is also known as the Perfume Temple, and the breeze stopped for photo shots.

 Wiki: The temple is built of wood on a single stone pillar 1.25 m in diameter and 4 m in height, and it is designed to resemble a lotus blossom, which is a Buddhist symbol of purity, since a lotus blossoms in a muddy pond.

-The Ba Dinh Square, Hanoi where the Ho Chi Minh Mausoleum is located
+Ba Dinh Square in Hanoi is where the Ho Chi Minh Mausoleum is located.

 One Pillar Pagoda